Consistently captivating, Boiling Point serves up a main course of tension with side portions of humour, effective drama and memorable acting.

 For the most part though, Boiling Point grabs and holds you over a hot hob until you feel the pressure and heat as much as the characters do in the film.
 Barantini shines a light on an industry very much at its own boiling point and a people at severe risk of burning out.
 Shot at Jones & Sons in Dalston – a restaurant wonderfully scouted given its flowing interior and spacious exterior – there is rarely a moment to breath.
 So much goes wrong and true its title, Boiling Point ends with a true sucker punch of an ending.
 And perhaps the biggest takeaway for audiences will be to show some understanding and be nice to your table and kitchen staff; rude customers be damned.

-Boiling Point was screened at the London Film Festival on 11-12 October 2021, and is now available to watch on demand in the US.
-The film will be released by Vertigo Releasing in cinemas in the UK and Ireland on 7 January, 2021.
+Boiling Point was screened at the London Film Festival on 11-12 October 2021, and is now available to watch on digital and on demand.